anthonydb/practical-sql/resources.md

 [PostgreSQL News Archive](https://www.postgresql.org/about/newsarchive/): Official news from the Postgres team.

+[PostgreSQL User Groups](https://www.postgresql.org/community/user-groups/): A list of community groups that offer meetups and other activities.

-[PostGIS Blog](http://postgis.net/blog/): Announcements and updates on the PostGIS extension covered in Chapter 14.
+[PostGIS Blog](http://postgis.net/blog/): Announcements and updates on the PostGIS extension covered in Chapter 15.

 Additionally, I recommend paying attention to developer notes for any of the PostgreSQL-related software you use, such as pgAdmin.